 Do I need a lead routing tool if I use Salesforce?

 Salesforce's native lead assignment rules work for simple round-robin routing, but they break down fast with territory management, lead-to-account matching, and complex routing logic.
 If you have more than 20 reps or multiple segments, a tool like LeanData pays for itself by ensuring leads don't fall through the cracks.
-The speed-to-lead improvement alone typically justifies the cost because leads routed in under 5 minutes convert at 8x the rate of leads that wait an hour.

 What is signal-based selling?